pgilad/jade-globals/README.md

 # jade-globals

-> Detect what global variables are used in your jade templates
+> Detect which global variables are used in your jade templates

 Given:
 ```jade